mariosotil/river-framework/README.md

 ## Maven

-To load the artifacts from Maven, you can add these dependencies to your pom.xml file:
+To load the artifacts from Maven, you can add one of these dependencies to your pom.xml file:

 - To use the original lotus.domino package from IBM Notes